sasmeka/Tickitz_with_React/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project employs React to create a front-end app from a Tickitz mockup with all of its functionality working properly..
+This project employs React to create a front-end app from a Tickitz mockup with all of its functionality working properly.
 The pages created in this project are:
 1. Sign in & sign up
 2. Home
 3. List movie
 4. Detail Movie
+5. Profile
+6. Managemen Movie (admin)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>